JamiJ/aarrekaivos/README.md

 ## This repo is created for automated cpuminer-multi installation with salt states
 ## This repo uses cpuminer-multi project, check it out here [GitHub.com/tpruvot/cpuminer-multi](https://github.com/tpruvot/cpuminer-multi)
+### This state only works for "xubuntu" account, so basically this is only base files to make this work.
+I can try to make this work with any account by using jinja.. but i have no idea when.

 ### To make this state work you need to run these command with fresh install of xubuntu